University of Aberdeen School of Law

 The University of Aberdeen School of Law (Sgoil Lagha Oilthigh Obar Dheathain) is the law school of University of Aberdeen, located in Aberdeen, Scotland.
-Established in 1495, it has been consistently ranked among the top 10 law schools in the United Kingdom.
+Established in 1495, it is consistently ranked among the top 10 law schools in the United Kingdom.

-Today, it is one of the oldest, largest and selective law schools in Scotland, admitting some two hundred and fifty students each year, as well as over forty international exchange students.
+Today, it is one of the oldest, largest, selective and prestigious law schools in Scotland, admitting some two hundred and fifty students each year, as well as over forty international exchange students.
 The 2021 Complete University Guide league rankings placed Aberdeen at 6th in the UK.
 The 2019 The Times league rankings also placed Aberdeen at 7th in the UK.

 The School offers both undergraduate (LL.B.) and taught and research postgraduate degrees (LL.M.), as well as the Diploma in Legal Practice and Professional Competence Course.
-The current Head of the School of Law is Prof. Dr. Greg Gordon.
+The current Head of the School of Law is Professor Justin Borg-Barthet.

 History and tradition

 Founding

 The history of the School of Law began with the establishment in 1495 of King's College, Aberdeen, the original university in Aberdeen, by William Elphinstone, then Bishop of Aberdeen and himself a former lawyer.
 From 1505 onwards, King's College endowed two professors of law- one for Canon law, another for Civil Law.
 Canon law ceased to be taught at King's College due to the Reformation which saw a purging of King's professors.
 The latter, Civil Law, would continue to be taught at King's College, subsequently in the United University, until today.

 In 1860, King's College merged with Aberdeen's other university, Marischal College, to form the current University.
 However, it was not until 1895 that John Dove Wilson revived Scots Law at Aberdeen as a B.L.
 (Bachelor of Laws) and 1910 as the LL.B. degree.